vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 THE THREE MYSTERIES ARE THE MOST IMPORTANT.

 Even there, the three Mysteries (mantras) which are, as it were, an epitome of the truths that ought to be known and of the means of attaining salvation, which are the distinctive, unique and exclasive doctrines (of our Visishtadvita system) are invaluable and therefore to be most preferred.
-As stated in the siloka " From the many and great sāstras, the wise man should choose only that which is most valuable as the bee takes in the honey from the flowers," the jiva who thirsts for moksha should prefer as invaluable these three mysteries (mantrās.)
+As stated in the siloka " From the many and great sāstras, the wise man should choose only that which is most valuable as the bee takes in the honey from the flowers," the jiva who thirsts for mokṣa should prefer as invaluable these three mysteries (mantrās.)

 TAMIL VERSE:

 As if what has been already learnt is not enough, the eighteen subjects of study may confront us like burdens (on the intellect); but they add only to the number (and are of no use).
-Therefore the Acharyas of our system (Visiştādvaitam) have, with wise discrimination, given us what the Nitya-sūris whose wisdom never langnishes (literally who never wink") speak of in exalted terms. nainely, the 'eight' (Ashtakshara) and the two' (viz) the Dva. yam and the charama sloka, SANSKRIT VERSE:
+Therefore the Acharyas of our system (Visiştādvaitam) have, with wise discrimination, given us what the Nitya-sūris whose wisdom never langnishes (literally who never wink") speak of in exalted terms. nainely, the 'eight' (Ashtakṣara) and the two' (viz) the Dva. yam and the charama śloka, SANSKRIT VERSE:

-The basic mantra (moolanantra) called Ashtakshara shines conspicuously in the Upanishads (literally, the end of the various branches of the Veda).
-If there is any one endowed with discriminating wisdom who has understood from that inantra the truth about hia essential nature, and if he spends all his time in uttering the Dvayani which, even at a single atterance, can produce the fruition of the desire for the ultimate goal of life and if he has also absolute faith in the means of salvation taught with compassion in the charama sloka by Sri Kr̥ṣṇa who, for his sport or Ia, became the charioteer, and, who is the crest jewel, as it were, of the Vedas - if there is any such person (at all) in the world, he will be the leader of all our hosts.
+The basic mantra (moolanantra) called Ashtakṣara shines conspicuously in the Upanishads (literally, the end of the various branches of the Veda).
+If there is any one endowed with discriminating wisdom who has understood from that inantra the truth about hia essential nature, and if he spends all his time in uttering the Dvayani which, even at a single atterance, can produce the fruition of the desire for the ultimate goal of life and if he has also absolute faith in the means of salvation taught with compassion in the charama śloka by Sri Kr̥ṣṇa who, for his sport or Ia, became the charioteer, and, who is the crest jewel, as it were, of the Vedas - if there is any such person (at all) in the world, he will be the leader of all our hosts.

 - 6. Mahabharata : Santi Parva 176.66.3.